 Frequently asked questions

-Find answers to common questions about ONTAP Select.
+You can find answers to frequently asked questions about ONTAP Select.

-ONTAP Deploy is a virtual machine that contains an image of ONTAP Select.
-During cluster installation, ONTAP Deploy enforces several checks to help make sure that the ONTAP Select minimum requirements are met.
-The ONTAP Deploy VM and Select clusters can be upgraded separately.
+ONTAP Select Deploy is a virtual machine that contains an image of ONTAP Select.
+During cluster installation, ONTAP Select Deploy enforces several checks to help make sure that the ONTAP Select minimum requirements are met.
+The ONTAP Select Deploy VM and Select clusters can be upgraded separately.

 Just like ONTAP on FAS, performance data should be collected using the perfstat utility.
 Here is a sample command: